OpenPonk/openponk/repository/OpenPonk-Spec.package/OPModelNavigator.class/README.md

-I am a tree view of a project.
-To define model-specific mappings subclass DCNavigatorAdapter.
+I am a tree view of a model.

-!!
-Responsibility

-Display project in a tree view.

-!!
-Collaborators

-DCNavigatorAdapter allSubclasses
+To define model-specific mappings subclass OPNavigatorAdapter.